itsdeepesh5/CourseProject/README.md

 Following steps have been performed to clean and create a Tidy dataset :-
 - Copy Samsung Data set into the working directory
+- Import required library dplyr and data.table
 - Read both Training and Test data set, subjects, activity labels into R objects
 - Appropriately labels the data set with descriptive variable names using colnames
-- Add subjects details to x_test and x_train objects
+- Add subjects details to x_test and x_train objects as a new variable in a data frame using cbind
-- Add Activity details to x_test and x_train objects
+- Add Activity details to x_test and x_train objects as a new variable in a data frame using cbind
-- Merge both Test and Training dataset into one oject
+- Merge both Test and Training dataset into one object using rbind
 - Join Merged dataset with Activity labels  using left_join on Activity ID - This will help all activity to use Activity Labels instead of IDs
-- Search all column with colnames include word "mean" OR "std" i.e. Average and Standard Deviation
+- Search all columns where heading includes word "mean" OR "std" i.e. Average and Standard Deviation
-- Add "SubjectID", "ActivityLabelName" and all mean and std column
+- Add "SubjectID", "ActivityLabelName" and all mean and std column  in to the new data frame
-- Assign a groupby function for "SubjectID" and "ActivityLabelName" and calculate the mean for rest of the columns using summarise each
+- Assign a groupby function for "SubjectID" and "ActivityLabelName" and calculate the mean for rest of the columns using summarise each function

 The Tiday dataset includes the following files: